Benjamin Crump: Early life and education

-Career
+Early career

-2002–2014: Early career, Martin and Brown cases
+2002–2014: Martin and Brown cases

-In 2002, Crump represented the family of Genie McMeans, Jr., an African American driver who died after being shot by a White state trooper.
-In 2007, Crump represented the family of Martin Lee Anderson, an African-American teenager who died after a beating in 2006 by guards in a Florida youth detention center.
+In 2002, Crump represented the family of Genie McMeans Jr., an African American driver who died after being shot by a White state trooper.
+In 2007, Crump represented the family of Martin Lee Anderson, a teenager who died after a beating in 2006 by guards in a Florida youth detention center.

 In 2012, Crump began representing the family of Trayvon Martin, who was killed by George Zimmerman on February 26, 2012.

-Crump also represented Ronald Weekley Jr., a 20-year-old African-American skateboarder beaten by police in Venice, California, in 2012.
+Crump also represented Ronald Weekley Jr., a 20-year-old African-American skateboarder beaten by police in Venice, California in 2012.

 Crump also represented the family of Alesia Thomas, a 35-year-old African-American woman who died while in police custody in August 2012.
-Journalist Chuck Philips reported that during the arrest by LAPD Officer Mary O’Callaghan, Thomas was "slammed to the ground, handcuffed behind her back, kicked in the groin, hog-tied and stuffed into the back seat of a patrol car, where she died."
+Journalist Chuck Philips reported that during the arrest by LAPD Officer Mary O'Callaghan, Thomas was "slammed to the ground, handcuffed behind her back, kicked in the groin, hog-tied and stuffed into the back seat of a patrol car, where she died."
 Crump demanded that dashboard video of the incident be released, threatening legal action and encouraging Attorney General Eric Holder to launch a federal probe.
 In October 2013, one of the arresting officers was charged with felony assault of Thomas, pleading not guilty.
-Judge Shelly Torrealba signed off on a request by the district attorney's office to only release the video to prosecutors and defense attorneys.
+Judge Shelly Torrealba signed off on a request by the district attorney's office only to release the video to prosecutors and defense attorneys.
 This was to prevent the tainting of potential jury candidates, O'Callaghan's attorney Robert Rico said.

 On August 11, 2014, the family of Michael Brown announced that they would be hiring Crump to represent their case, especially as the death had been widely compared to the Trayvon Martin case.
 Also in 2014, Crump was initially hired to represented the family of Tamir Rice, an African-American youth who was killed by police in Cleveland, Ohio, while holding a toy gun.
-Samaria Rice, the mother of Tamir Rice has criticized Crump and stated that she fired him 6-8 months into Tamir's case.
+Samaria Rice, the mother of Tamir Rice has criticized Crump and stated that she fired him 6–8 months into Tamir's case.
 One reason was that she felt it was questionable whether Benjamin Crump knew the laws in the state of Ohio.